Slide instructions

 The importance of observing people in action

-One of the most important things you can do if designing or building a product is to spend time observing people.
+One of the most important things you can do when designing or building products is to watch how people actually use them.

-In the digital world, this means observing people interact with web content, web apps, native apps.
+In the digital world, this means observing people interact with web content, web apps, native apps and documents.

-So, from early 2003 onwards, we met with may people with a wide range of disabilities.
+From early 2003 onwards, a colleague and I worked with people with a wide range of disabilities.

-We went to their houses or offices, we asked them questions about their experience, and we observed them in action.
+We went to their houses or offices, asked them questions about their experiences, and observed them in action.

 For this presentation, I’m going to share some different stories from over the years.